Comparison9 min read

 Start with technology partners when:

-• Your product is most valuable as part of a workflow with other tools.
+• Your service is most valuable as part of a stack with other tools.

-• You're pre-PMF on direct sales and need to validate the joint use case before investing in services partners.
+• You're early in your sales motion and want to validate the joint use case before investing in services partners.

 Start with solution partners when:

-• Your product requires meaningful configuration or change management to deploy.
+• Your service requires meaningful configuration or change management to deliver.

-• Your ICP buys through trusted advisors (consultants, agencies, MSPs).
+• Your clients buy through trusted advisors (vCIOs, consultants, complementary MSPs).

 • You have signed agreements, deal registration, and commission infrastructure in place.